Are you looking for fun listening activities for children to do at home or in the classroom?

 Praise your children when they listen well by using specific language.

-Try not to default to ‘what a good boy’.
-Rather make statements such as:
+Try not to default to phrases like ‘what a good boy’.
+Rather, make statements such as:

 Great job listening carefully to all the instructions.

-I can see from your picture that you were concentrating on my instructions.
+II can tell from your picture that you listened carefully to my instructions.

 Well done for making the effort to concentrate today.